 We focus on identifying and understanding your child’s symptoms and unique challenges.
 We carefully consider which treatment options may be of the most help.
 Our services are indicated for children who struggle with:

-- Milestone Daily Living Skills Support: 6-session program targeted to improve specific adaptive or daily living skills, such as: toilet training, sleep, personal hygiene, dressing, home safety and wearing a mask.
+Milestone Daily Living Skills Support: 6-session program targeted to improve specific adaptive or daily living skills, such as: toilet training, sleep, personal hygiene, dressing, home safety and wearing a mask.
+All ages

 Children with autism spectrum disorder sometimes require support from a variety of professionals.
 We can help connect families to additional services in the community, including early intervention, vocational services, support groups, occupational therapy, and other providers.
 Our Service Navigator has specialized knowledge of the options and opportunities within the New York City metropolitan area.